indieSoftware/NavigationStack/README.md

 ```

 **Important**
-Please keep in mind that SwiftUI will only animate transitions if any value changes, e.g. when providing a brightness transition with a brighness value of 0 you won't see any animation and the transition for that view gets skipped.
+Please keep in mind that SwiftUI will only animate transitions if a value changes, e.g. when providing a brightness transition with a brighness value of 0 you won't see any animation and the transition for that view gets skipped.
 That's because the identity has also a brightness value of 0 and thus both states, the identity and the active state, are equal.

 For further information, please look at the lib's API documentation: [https://indiesoftware.github.io/NavigationStack](https://indiesoftware.github.io/NavigationStack)